JuPfu/beck-view-digitalize/README.md

 ### Detailed Installation Instructions

-#### BLINKA

-Blinka is a pip-installable Python library that runs on desktop Python.
-It supports USB adapter boards like the FT232H Adafruit breakout board, allowing hardware operations like GPIO, I2C, and SPI through USB connections.

-Ensure the environment variable BLINKA is set correctly.
-Follow the platform-specific [Blinka installation instructions](https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/setup).

 #### PyFtdi for FT232H

 PyFtdi aims at providing a user-space driver for popular FTDI devices, implemented in pure Python language.
 Supported FTDI devices include the FT232H Adafruit Breakout board.

-In case of problems install PyFTDI for your platform using the [PyFtdi Documentation](https://eblot.github.io/pyftdi/).
+In case of problems install PyFtdi for your platform using the [PyFtdi Documentation](https://eblot.github.io/pyftdi/).

 <a id="zadig"></a>
 #### Fix Driver with Zadig (Windows)